wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

   const newCollection = fold(thingToDoWithEachNewElement, initialNewCollection, collectionToIterateOver);
 {% endhighlight %}

-The `thingToDoWithEachNewElement` is a function that takes the working `newCollection` and adds a new element to it, by doing a if check in the case of a filter type operation, or by running the element through a function first as in the case of the map type operation.
+The `thingToDoWithEachNewElement` is a function that takes the working `newCollection` and adds a new element to it.
+This might be by doing a if check in the case of a filter type operation, or by running the element through a function first as in the case of the map type operation.

 #### Filter type operation
 {% highlight javascript %}